-Commissioned by GCMP, Talos Dreams by Costas Dafnis explores the concept of made versus born.
+Commissioned by GCMP, hybrid tone-poem Talos Dreams by Costas Dafnis explores the concept of made versus born.
 Natural and processed sounds come crashing together to conjure an image of Talos, the tale of the first robot.
 The 30-minute work for chamber ensemble highlights the ghostplate, a novel metallic instrument that Dafnis built and designed with Bay Area improviser Tom Nunn.
 Its sonic palette — atmospheric, echoing, wispy, and metallic — sounds remarkably electronic for an acoustic instrument.
 The ghostplate creates a soundscape that is at once familiar and extraordinary.